Pyright vs Mypy: Architecture, CI Workflows & Strictness Comparison

 Frequently Asked Questions

-Can I run Pyright and Mypy simultaneously in the same CI pipeline?
+Can I run pyright and mypy simultaneously in the same CI pipeline?
 Yes, but run them in parallel matrix jobs to avoid compounding execution time.
 Use separate cache directories and ensure both check against the same dependency lockfile to maintain consistency.

-Which tool handles PEP 695 type parameter syntax better?
-Both support PEP 695, but Pyright’s implementation aligns more closely with its TypeScript-based parser, while Mypy requires explicit version flags.
+Both support PEP 695, but pyright’s implementation aligns more closely with its TypeScript-based parser. mypy requires >=1.12 and an explicit --python-version 3.12 flag.
 Verify your Python version compatibility before enabling.

-How do I migrate from Mypy to Pyright without breaking CI?
+How do I migrate from mypy to pyright without breaking CI?

-Start by running Pyright in off or basic mode alongside Mypy.
+Start by running pyright in off or basic mode alongside mypy.
 Gradually enable standard and strict reporting categories, fixing divergences incrementally before switching the CI gate.

-Does Pyright replace the need for a separate linter?
+Does pyright replace the need for a separate linter?
 No. Pyright focuses on type inference and static analysis.
 Pair it with a dedicated linter like Ruff for style enforcement, import sorting, and fast syntax validation to maintain comprehensive code quality.